Members

 Yale Peabody Museum

-Collections and loans
+Collections

 From 2015 to 2017, I worked in the Peabody's Vertebrate Paleontology collection, cataloguing, reorganizing, doing inventory, and retrieving loans of fossils.
 I also assisted visiting researchers and worked on theropod teeth.
 In 2019, I gave tour guide and gave in-person tours before the pandemic and closure for renovations.
 Now, I work as a freelancer producing virtual tours and videos for the paleontology department's public programs.a